git-commit-id/git-commit-id-maven-plugin/README.md

 * **includeOnlyProperties** - `(default: empty)` *(available since v2.1.14)* - Allows to include only properties that you want to expose.
 This feature was implemented to avoid big exclude properties tag when we only want very few specific properties.
 * **useNativeGit** - `(default: false)` *(available since v2.1.10)* - Uses the native `git` binary instead of the custom `jgit` implementation shipped with this plugin to obtain all information.
 Although this should usualy give your build some performance boost, it may randomly break if you upgrade your git version and it decides to print information in a different format suddenly.
 As rule of thumb, keep using the default `jgit` implementation (keep this option set to `false`) until you notice performance problems within your build (usualy when you have *hundreds* of maven modules).
 * **abbrevLength** - `(default: 7)` *(available since v2.0.4)* - Configure the "git.commit.id.abbrev" property to be at least of length N (see gitDescribe abbrev for special case abbrev = 0).
+* **commitIdGenerationMode** - `(default: flat)` *(available since v2.2.0)* is an option that can be used to tell the plugin how it should generate the 'git.commit.id' property.
+Due to some naming issues when exporting the properties as an json-object (https://github.com/ktoso/maven-git-commit-id-plugin/issues/122) we needed to make it possible to export all properties as a valid json-object.
+Currently the switch allows two different options:
+1. By default this property is set to 'flat' and will generate the formerly known property 'git.commit.id' as it was in the previous versions of the plugin.
+Keeping it to 'flat' by default preserve backwards compatibility and does not require further adjustments by the end user.
+2. If you set this switch to 'full' the plugin will export the formerly known property 'git.commit.id' as 'git.commit.id.full' and therefore will generate a fully valid json object in the exporting mechanism.

+*Note*: Depending on your plugin configuration you obviously can choose the 'prefix' of your properties by setting it accordingly in the plugin's configuration.
+As a result this is therefore only an illustration what the switch means when the 'prefix' is set to it's default value.
+*Note*: If you set the value to something that's not equal to 'flat' or 'full' (ignoring the case) the plugin will output a warning and will fallback to the default 'flat' mode.

 **gitDescribe**:
 Worth pointing out is, that git-commit-id tries to be 1-to-1 compatible with git's plain output, even though the describe functionality has been reimplemented manually using JGit (you don't have to have a git executable to use the plugin).
 So if you're familiar with [git-describe](https://github.com/ktoso/maven-git-commit-id-plugin#git-describe---short-intro-to-an-awesome-command), you probably can skip this section, as it just explains the same options that git provides.